 How it works

-During this six-month bi-weekly program, primary care providers gain knowledge, confidence and access to specialty consultation so that they can deliver excellent dementia care to patients in their own communities.
+During this six-month program, primary care providers gain knowledge, confidence and access to specialty consultation so that they can deliver excellent dementia care to patients in their own communities.

 Benefits of participation include: